aws/amazon-sagemaker-operator-for-k8s/samples/bring-your-own-container/README.md

 This sample assumes that you have already configured an EKS cluster with the operator.
 It also assumes that you have installed the necessary prerequisite [command line tools](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_operators_for_kubernetes.html#prerequisites).

 In order to follow this script, you must first create a training script packaged in a Dockerfile that is [compatible with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/amazon-sagemaker-containers.html).
-This sample will reference the [Distributed Mask R-CNN example](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/distributed_tensorflow_mask_rcnn) publish by the SageMaker team.
+The [Distributed Mask R-CNN sample](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/distributed_tensorflow_mask_rcnn), published by the SageMaker team, contains a predefined training script and helper bash scripts for reference.

 ## Preparing the Training Script

 ### Preparing the Container

-All SageMaker training jobs must be packaged in a container with all necessary dependencies pre-installed.
-This container should be uploaded to a container repository accessible to your AWS account (for example [ECR](https://aws.amazon.com/ecr/)).
+All SageMaker training jobs must be packaged in a container with all necessary dependencies pre-installed and with the training scripts referencing the acceptable input and output paths.
+This container should be uploaded to a container repository accessible from within your AWS account (for example [ECR](https://aws.amazon.com/ecr/)).
 When uploaded correctly, you should have a URL and tag associated with the container image - this will be needed for the next step.

 ### Updating the Training Specification